Last updated: April 2026

 Developers and planners may need invertebrate surveys as part of the application for planning permission.

 When it comes to making planning decisions, the local planning authorities will consider the impact on wildlife.
-If invertebrates are on the development site and the plans of the project could negatively affect them or their habitats, planning permission cannot be granted without the evidence of a suitable assessment.
+If protected invertebrate species or a notable assemblage is on the development site and the plans of the project could negatively affect them or their habitats, planning permission cannot be granted without the evidence of a suitable assessment.

 An ecological survey could flag the need for an invertebrate survey, such as a preliminary ecological appraisal (PEA) or an ecological walkover survey.
 Alternatively, an applicable species could appear during another type of specialist ecology survey, such as a botanical survey, great crested newt survey, otter survey, reptile survey or water vole survey.